Collected Wisdom

 — Blaise Pascal

-solving a problem and stating a problem correctly .
+"You are right in demanding that an artist should take an intelligent attitude to his work, but you confuse two things: solving a problem and stating a problem correctly .
 It is only the second that is obligatory for the artist.
 In Anna Karenina and Evgeny Onyegin not a single problem is solved, but they satisfy you completely because all the problems are correctly stated in them.
 It is the business of the judge to put the right questions, but the answers must be given by the jury according to their own lights."